 “The entire Jellystone Park family extends our heartfelt condolences to the family and to all those affected by this tragic event,” a park spokesman said in a statement.

 “We want to thank New Jersey emergency responders for their quick and professional response.
 Providing a safe camp experience is always our priority, and we are disconsolate.
-We are cooperating with the local authorities in their investigation, and we are deeply saddened
+We are cooperating with the local authorities in their investigation, and we are deeply saddened by this event, “the statement added.

 The girl was identified on Sunday.